Operational Breakdown

 What to do next

-Start with the support that matches the real friction.
+Start with the entry point that matches the real friction.

 Onboarding Essentials would be the strongest entry point here, especially for teams that are already hiring but want a calmer, more repeatable onboarding experience.